codyjrivera/int-dreal-artifact/OVERVIEW.md

 - An x86-64 laptop with a 3.8 GHz AMD® Ryzen 7 Pro 7840HS processor and 32 GB
   of RAM, running Ubuntu 24.04.

-Although the primary experimental laptop has 32 GB of RAM, our benchmarks will run in under XX GB.

 ## Getting Started
 We start by providing users with a Docker container with ∫dReal and our benchmark suite.
 There are two ways of running this container: use